-Divisional Heads, business area heads and other departmental managers are responsible for:
+- Ensure the appropriateness of the department's internal controls. - Periodically review complaint information (including complaints of fraud and corruption). - Take appropriate action to prevent fraud and corruption. - 3.3 Divisional Heads, Business Area Heads and other departmental managers - Display ethical leadership and high standards of behaviour consistent with the Code of Conduct. - Ensure all persons working for and within their division/work area: - are made aware of their fraud and corruption control responsibilities, including the requirement to report suspected wrongdoing - o comply with relevant policies and procedures, and - where applicable, complete the required mandatory training/induction about public sector ethics, including the Code of Conduct. - Ensure that appropriate and effective internal controls are in place in their division/work area. - Effectively manage risk in accordance with the department's Risk Management Framework. - Promote and support whole-of-department fraud and corruption prevention initiatives. - Take prompt and appropriate action to prevent fraud and corruption, including to pro-actively manage staff conduct. - Advise the Integrity Services Unit of all suspected fraud and corruption. - Ensure appropriate and timely action is taken regarding proven allegations of fraud and corruption. - Ensure that recommendations arising from audits and investigations are treated as a priority and actioned promptly.

-- displaying ethical leadership and high standards of behaviour consistent with the Code of Conduct - ensuring all persons working for and within their division/work area: - are made aware of their fraud and corruption control responsibilities, including the requirement to report suspected wrongdoing - comply with relevant policies and procedures, and - where applicable, complete the required mandatory training/induction about public sector ethics, including the Code of Conduct - ensuring that appropriate and effective internal controls are in place in their division/work area - effectively managing risk in accordance with the department's Risk Management Framework - promoting and supporting whole-of-department fraud and corruption prevention initiatives - taking prompt and appropriate action to prevent fraud and corruption, including pro-actively managing staff conduct - advising the Integrity Services Unit of all suspected fraud and corruption - ensuring appropriate and timely action is taken regarding proven allegations of fraud and corruption - ensuring that recommendations arising from audits and investigations are treated as a priority and actioned promptly.
+3.4 Deputy Director-General Corporate

-3.4 Deputy Director-General, Strategy and Corporate Services
+In addition to the responsibilities set out in 3.3:

-In addition to the responsibilities set out in 3.3, the Deputy Director-General, Strategy and Corporate Services is responsible for ensuring that fraud and corruption risk management is integrated into the department's operational risk management processes.
+- Manage incidents of fraud and corruption which may constitute suspected corrupt conduct and/or a PID in accordance with departmental policy and legislative requirements. - Ensure that fraud and corruption risk management is integrated into the department's operational risk management processes.